facebookarchive/react-native-fbsdk/README.md

 ## Installation

-You need to install the sdk with [npm](https://www.npmjs.com/) and configure native Android/iOS project in the react native project.
+You will need either [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com) in order to install the SDK and configure the Android and iOS projects.

 ### 1. Create React Native project